-God called Abraham and said "Go..."
-With your wife, Sarah, leave your home and your extended family and your country and everything you know and everything that makes sense to you and everything that had made you comfortable.
+God said to them: "Go..."
+Leave your home and your extended family and your country and everything you know and everything that makes sense to you and everything that had made you comfortable.
 "Go..."
 God said, adding a promise to bless Abraham and Sarah with a great nation and to be with them as their God.